Saturday, October 18, 2008

 Louise Bourgeois being photographed by Andy Warhol in 1987 in front of her painting 1932 (1947) Photo by Baird Jones.

-It is from the exhibition A Life in Pictures: Louise
+It is from the exhibition A Life in Pictures: Louise Bourgeois currently at the Guggenheim Museum in New York City.

 I selected this photograph because it depicts one celebrity photographing another celebrity, and makes me conscious of the act of photographing itself.
 I also enjoy photographing other photographers photographing.